jonnonz1/nz-statute-book/acts/public/1989/superannuation-schemes-act-1989.md

   (l) the names of, and any changes to, the directors of any corporate trustee since the last annual report:
   (m) if any of the benefits payable from the scheme are based on the investment return of scheme assets, a statement of the crediting rate or rates applied during the year:
   (n) the registration date of the most recent prospectus for the scheme if a prospectus is required by the Securities Act 1978:
-  (o) If the registered scheme is a complying superannuation fund for the purposes of the Income Tax Act 2004,—
+  (o) If the registered scheme is a complying superannuation fund,—
     (i) the market value of assets subject to complying fund rules; and (ii) the number of members to which the assets relate; and (iii) the value of withdrawals subject to complying fund rules.